stefan-b-jakobsson/x16-smc-bootloader/README.md

 support during the recovery update.
 The update program that runs on the X16 is typically stored as AUTOBOOT.X16 so that it autoloads and runs when powering on the system.
-The update program must also be able to carry out the update without keyboard without interaction from the user.
+The update program must also be able to carry out the update without interaction from the user.

 ## Fail-Safe